nhakkaou/Rainfall-42/level2/walkthrough.md

 # Level 2

-first we check the escutable file we found our binary wait an input and print the string.
+first we check the excutable file we found our binary wait an input and print the string.

 we use gdb to disassemble the main function and that what we got: